-Choose your short sale agent carefully.
-This type of real estate transaction is too complicated to trust to a novice.
-Don't make the mistake of choosing an agent to do your short sale simply because that agent has a flashy website or has taken a couple of short sale classes.
+Word to the wise: Choose your short sale agent carefully.
+A short sale is too complicated of a transaction to trust to a novice.
+Don't make the mistake of choosing an agent simply because he has a flashy website or has taken a couple of short sale classes.

-Should Your Agent Help You to Choose a Short Sale Agent?
+Should Your Real Estate Agent Help You to Choose a Short Sale Agent?

 Sometimes I get referrals from other agents in Sacramento because those agents don't want to handle a short sale.
 They know that I sell a lot of short sales and close them, so they feel comfortable referring their sellers to me.
 I don't offer to pay those agents a referral fee because I work too hard for what I earn.
 Often, lenders cut my commission, too.

-How Much Experience Should a Short Sale Agent Possess?
+How Much Experience Should a Short Sale Agent Have?